lhudqt/RocketLauncher/README.md

 # 🚀 Rocket Launcher

-**A Pythonic Minecraft Launcer that allows you to login into other people's minecraft accounts using a Session ID**
+**A Pythonic Minecraft Launcer that allows you to login into other people's Minecraft accounts using a Session ID**

 </div>